umbraco/UmbracoDocs/Tutorials/Creating-Basic-Site/Creating-Your-First-Template-and-Content-Node/index.md

     If you cannot see the content node, check that [Settings] > [Document Types] > [HomePage]  > [Structure tab] > [Allow at root] is checked.
     :::
     The Home Page opens in the content editor.
 3. Enter the name for the content node.
-We're going to call this "Homepage".
+We are going to call this _Homepage_.
     :::tip
     The name will show up in the node list and will be used to create a url for the page.
 Try to keep it short but descriptive.
     :::